 OnePlus 2 fast facts:

-- The OnePlus 2 launched with Android 5.1.1 Lollipop and its final official update was Android 6.0.1 Marshmallow.
+- The OnePlus 2 launched with Android 5.1.1 Lollipop, and its final official update was Android 6.0.1 Marshmallow.

-- OnePlus at one point promised it would deliver an update to the OnePlus 2 that would bring it Android 7 Nougat.
+- OnePlus, at one point, promised it would deliver an update to the OnePlus 2 that would bring it Android 7 Nougat.
 However, it did not keep that promise.

 - The codename for the OnePlus One was “bacon,” while the codename for the OnePlus 2 was much less creative: “oneplus2.”
-The next few OnePlus phones would go on to have boring codenames until the OnePlus 5 brought back the food-related monikers with “cheeseburger.”
+The following few OnePlus phones would go on to have boring codenames until the OnePlus 5 brought back the food-related monikers with “cheeseburger.”

-- In 2015, the price of the phone started at $329, or about $360 in 2020 dollars.
+- In 2015, the price of the phone started at $329.

 OnePlus X: The experiment

 In the Fall of 2015, rumors were ramping up that OnePlus was going to imminently release a third smartphone (with the OnePlus 2 being the first that year and second overall).
 OnePlus co-founder Carl Pei downplayed the rumor by saying there would only be one flagship phone from OnePlus in 2015.